 Scoutmasters and SPLs should know the location of all Scouts and adults at all times.
-In the event of an emergency, all personnel will muster at the Ski Lodge.
+In the event of an emergency, all personnel will muster at the flag poles.
 A muster will be taken when everyone is assembled.
-In the event of inclement weather, the muster will be the Ski Lodge and Davy Jones Locker (unit locations given at check-in).
+In the event of inclement weather, the muster will be at the APEX (unit locations given at check-in).
 Emergencies include natural disasters, severe weather, missing Scout or adult, intruder in camp, and other such emergencies.